-- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process? - a.
+- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth and young adult inspectors during all aspects of the Synar inspection process? - a.
 Legal b.
 Procedural

-☐ Yes ⊠ No (If Yes, please describe.)
-N/A
+Yes 🖂 No (If Yes, p olease describe.)